PinkDexo/em-documentation/pages/10.store/03.installation/docs.md

 drush cim -y --partial --source=shop_config/
 ```

-5. When the import finish, you can remove the **shop_config** directory from the Drupal root.
+5. When import finish, you can remove the **shop_config** directory from the Drupal root.